Tikquuss/meta_XLM/README.md

 #### 1. Preparing the data

 At this level, if you have pre-processed binary data in pth format (for example from XLM experimentation or improvised by yourself), please group them in a specific folder that you will mention as a parameter by calling the script train.py.
 If this is not the case, we assume that you have txt files available for preprocessing.
-Look at the following example for which we have three translation tasks: English-French, English-German and French-German(see this [notebooks](notebooks/enfrde.ipynb) for details on the following).
+Look at the following example for which we have three translation tasks: English-French, German-English and German-French (see this [notebooks](notebooks/enfrde.ipynb) for details on the following).

 We have the following files available for preprocessing:
 - en-fr.en.txt and en-fr.fr.txt
-- en-de.en.txt and en-de.de.txt
+- de-en.de.txt and de-en.en.txt
 - de-fr.de.txt and de-fr.fr.txt

 All these files must be in the same folder (`PARA_PATH`).
 You can also (and optionally) have monolingual data available (en.txt, de.txt and fr.txt; in `MONO_PATH` folder).
 Parallel and monolingual data can all be in the same folder.

+Note : Languages must be submitted in alphabetical order (de-en and not en-de, fr-ru and not ru-fr ...).
+If you submit them in any order you will have problems loading data during training, because when you run the [train.py](XLM/train.py) script the parameters like the language pair are put back in alphabetical order before being processed.
+Don't worry about this restriction, XLM for MT is naturally trained to translate sentences in both directions.
+See [translate.py](translate.py).

 [OPUS collections](http://opus.nlpl.eu/) is a good source of dataset.
 We illustrate in the [opus.sh](opus.sh) script how to download the data from opus and convert it to a text file.
 Another source for other_languages-english data is [anki Tab-delimited Bilingual Sentence Pairs](http://www.manythings.org/anki/).
 Simply download the .zip file, unzip to extract the other_language.txt file.
 This file usually contains data in the form of `sentence_en sentence_other_language other_information' on each line.
 You have to make your own extraction script in two files : en-ol.en.txt and en-ol.ol.txt with ol=other_language.